Lucy Anne Rogers Butler: Marriage and adventures at sea

 Their business concluded in South America, Annie Butler, her husband and his crew ultimately returned safely to Boston.
 Returning to Yarmouth in Nova Scotia, Canada, she and her husband began to build their lives there, greeting the arrival of son Frank in April 1872 and daughter Elsie in 1875.
 But their happy life was short lived.

 A mariner at heart, her husband was pulled back to the sea sometime in 1876 – a decision which proved to be a hazardous and ultimately fatal one.
-On September 12, 1866, he nearly died as ship's master of the Clifford when the 105-ton brigantine was pushed onshore at St. Kitt's during a hurricane.
+On September 12, 1866, he nearly died as ship's master of the Clifford when the 105-ton brigantine was pushed onshore at Saint Kitt's during a hurricane.
 Owned by B. Rogers & Son, the ship had been insured for $3,500, and was ultimately declared a total wreck.

 Just three months later, John K. Butler was back at sea, but this time his luck ran out.
 Initially announced to be missing when his ship, the brigantine Clarence sank en route to Martinique in the West Indies on December 8, 1876, he was ultimately determined to have been lost at sea and declared dead.
 The ship, another owned by B. Rogers & Son, had been insured for $12,000, and had departed from Yarmouth two days earlier on its maiden voyage with a cargo of fish and lumber.
 The crewmen who perished with Capt.
 Butler were: Rufus Nickerson, steward; William Utley, mate; William Benson, James Purdy, and Robert Robbins.
 In its April 12, 1877, notice, "Remarkable Circumstance," the Yarmouth Herald described how her husband had been killed:

 Some weeks ago we stated, that the brigantine "Clarence," Capt.
 John K. Butler, and the schooner "Bessie Gardner," Capt.
 Bowman Crosby, both of which sailed from this port in December last for Martinique, had been given up for lost, both having doubtless foundered in the gale of 9th of that month.
 It is a remarkable circumstance that both of these captains lost the vessels which they commanded at the same time, in a hurricane in the West Indies, last autumn, viz., the brigantines "Clifford," and "Sophia," and both returned home with Capt.
 Durkee, in the brigantine "Vesta."
 On their next voyage to the West Indies, all three captains perished, Capt.
 Durkee having been washed overboard from the "Vesta" in the same gale in which it is supposed the others were lost....